Hematite (iron ore) is attracted by magnets.

 Bring a compass to one end of the U-shaped magnet and observe the needle’s behaviour.

-The north pole of the compass is attracted to the end of the U-magnet.
+The north pole of the compass is attracted to that end of the U-magnet.

 Since a magnet always has a north pole and a south pole, the other end of the U-shaped magnet is inevitably a north pole.